-When it comes to thickness of fillet knives the simple answer is the thinner the blade the better.
-With that being said you need to consider the fish you want to clean with it as well, as large fish will be difficult to fillet with too thin of a blade.
+When it comes to the thickness of fillet knives, the simple answer is the thinner the blade, the better.
+With that being said, you need to consider the fish you want to clean with it as well, as large fish will be difficult to fillet with a really thin blade.

-Flexibility is important for precision cuts, especially when separating or the fillet from the skin, and using a flexible blade allows you to use the flex to your advantage to get as close as possible and reduce wasted meat.
+Flexibility is important for precision cuts, especially when separating the fillet from the skin and using a flexible blade allows you to use the flex to your advantage to get as close as possible and reduce wasted meat.

-Japanese style blades are great for precise work and have been designed to sushi and other types of fish presentations.
-German and Scandinavian styles on the other hand are for more basic and utilitarian work, which is what most anglers do when it comes to filleting fish like panfish, trout, walleye, and other species.
+German and Scandinavian styles, on the other hand, are for more basic and utilitarian work, which is what most anglers do when it comes to filleting fish like panfish, trout, walleye, and other species.

 The blade in the Bubba Blade Stiff is Ti-nitride coated and is incredibly rust resistant, making it great for both freshwater and saltwater applications, and features an incredibly sharp edge for clean fillets and fast work.

-The line of fillet knives come in several different sizes ranging from 5 inches, 6 inches, 7 inches, and a 9 inch blade length.
+The line of fillet knives comes in several different sizes ranging from 5 inches, 6 inches, 7 inches, and a 9-inch blade length.

-The knives also have a super non-slip polymer grip that ensure both comfort and safety.
+The knives also have a super non-slip polymer grip that ensures both comfort and safety.

 The Wusthof Classic may very well be one of the most refined fillet knives out there.
-Featuring a thin, curved, and highly tapered blade this Wusthof classic is build for precision fillet work.
+Featuring a thin, curved, and highly tapered blade this Wusthof classic is built for precision fillet work.

-The blade is forged from single blocks of high carbon stainless-steel which has been tempered to 58 degrees on the hardness rockwell C scale, and the precision edge technology that Wusthof incorporates gives an edge that is 20% sharper than its competitors.
+The blade is forged from single blocks of high carbon stainless steel which have been tempered to 58 degrees on the hardness Rockwell C scale, and the precision edge technology that Wusthof incorporates gives an edge that is 20% sharper than its competitors.

-It’s fame comes from the super thin and flexible blade which gives it some amazing control, making it great for panfish, trout and other mid to small fish, and give incredibly precise cuts when separating skin from the fillet.
+Its fame comes from the super thin and flexible blade, which gives it some amazing control, making it great for panfish, trout, and other mid to small fish, and gives incredibly precise cuts when separating the skin from the fillet.

-the blade comes with a PTFE coating which allows the fillets to slide right off the knife effortlessly, allowing you to carry on a rapid speed to clean your catch.
+The blade comes with a PTFE coating which allows the fillets to slide right off the knife effortlessly, allowing you to carry on at a rapid speed to clean your catch.

 You won't ever think of fillet knives having a futuristic look until you gaze your eyes upon the Global flexible swedish fillet knife.

-This knife is made from made from high-quality cromova 18 stainless steel, giving excellent strength as well as resistance to corrosion in both fresh and saltwater conditions.
+This knife is made from high-quality cromova 18 stainless steel, giving excellent strength as well as resistance to corrosion in both fresh and saltwater conditions.

-The blade of this knife has a convex edge for easy slicing and is thin and flexible for working around bone and getting precise cuts around skin.
-The blade is also forged from a single piece of steel and features a hollow handle to create an ultra light and perfectly balanced fillet knife.
+The blade of this knife has a convex edge for easy slicing and is thin and flexible for working around the bone and getting precise cuts around the skin.
+The blade is also forged from a single piece of steel and features a hollow handle to create an ultra-light and perfectly balanced fillet knife.

-The signature dimple handle design ensures a great grip in any conditions.
+The signature dimple handle design ensures a great grip in any condition.